Birth Injury Legal Statistics

 Erb’s Palsy Lawsuit Compensation

-Erb’s palsy is a brachial plexus injury caused by nerve damage in the shoulder, arm, and/or hand.
+Erb’s palsy is an injury to the brachial plexus (nerves from the neck to the shoulder) that affects sensation and movement of the shoulder, arm, and/or hand.
 Although Erb’s palsy is usually not permanent, the costs to treat it can add up quickly.

 Our partner law firms have won millions of dollars for families affected by Erb’s palsy: